veronicasyseo/veronicasyseo.github.io/README.md

 ---

 #### **Currently, I'm on the lookout for corporate finance or systems engineering full time roles for a *January 2018 start* - particularly in venture capital, management consulting and product management.
-Data science is an area I'd like to explore as well.**
+This is a link to my [*resume*](https://drive.google.com/open?id=0B-Zp9ItZycBFZERUeWdma0lGVVE) and my contact information.**

 ---